The EFL Trust seeks to ensure 30% male/female diversity in its Board of Trustees, as well as in its staff.

-Nick is responsible for the delivery of the Premier League’s community strategy, which aims to use the inspiration of the Premier League and professional clubs to; help young people realise their potential, inspire ambition in communities and schools, support young people to improve their skills on and off the sports field, and invest in facilities and create opportunities in high-need areas.
+Nick is Head of Community Development, at The Premier League and is responsible for the delivery of the Premier League’s community strategy, which aims to use the inspiration of the Premier League and professional clubs to; help young people realise their potential, inspire ambition in communities and schools, support young people to improve their skills on and off the sports field, and invest in facilities and create opportunities in high-need areas.
 In 2016 Nick was appointed as a Trustee of the National League Trust as the Premier League’s representative.

 Andy Williamson OBE’s career at EFL began in 1971, when at the age of 17, he joined the Player Administration Department.
 The Yorkshireman went on to serve virtually every department within the organisation.